Avery Skinner (volleyball)

-Avery A. Skinner (born April 25, 1999) is an American professional volleyball player who plays as an outside hitter.
-In the 2022–2023 season, she will play for French team Béziers Volley in the French A League.
+Avery A. Skinner (born April 25, 1999) is an American professional volleyball player who plays as an outside hitter for the United States women's national volleyball team and Italian Series A1 professional team Chieri.

 Personal life

 Skinner is from Katy, Texas.
 In addition to playing volleyball, she was tap, ballet, and musical theater dancer before deciding at age 13 to focus solely on volleyball.
 Skinner played school volleyball for HCYA and she helped the team win state championships in 2015 and 2016.
-She also played club volleyball for Houston’s Skyline.
+She also played club volleyball for Houston's Skyline.
 She considered playing volleyball for Baylor, Iowa State, and Texas A&M but ultimately settled on Kentucky as she wanted to see what life was like outside of Texas.

-Skinner is the daughter of Brian Skinner, who was a star basketball player at Baylor and played in the NBA for 14 years.
-Her sister, Madi, played volleyball with her at Kentucky.
+Skinner is the daughter of Rebecca Skinner and Brian Skinner, who was a star basketball player at Baylor and played in the NBA for 14 years.
+Her sister, Madisen, played volleyball with her at Kentucky.

 Career

 College

 Skinner played college volleyball for a total of five years, as she opted to use the extra year of eligibility granted by the NCAA due to the COVID-19 pandemic.

-From 2017–2020, she played for the Kentucky Wildcats.
+From 2017 to 2020, she played for the Kentucky Wildcats.
 As a freshman in 2017, she finished second on the team with 362 kills and was named to the SEC All-Freshman Team.
 In 2019, plagued by a knee injury, she only played in nine matches.
-However, she was able to return back to full strength in 2020 and credited the extra time off due to the COVID-19 quarantines that were in place at the time allowing her more time to rehabilitate her injuries.
+However, she was able to return to full strength in 2020 and credited the extra time off due to the COVID-19 quarantines that were in place at the time allowing her more time to rehabilitate her injuries.
 As a result of her strong senior season, she was named an AVCA First Team All-American after leading Kentucky to its first ever NCAA championship title in the 2020 NCAA Tournament.
 She was named on the NCAA Final Four All-Tournament Team.
 She graduated from Kentucky with two degrees in interdisciplinary early childhood education and communication studies and disorders.

 She opted to play her extra year of eligibility as a graduate transfer for the Baylor Bears.
 She finished the season as an Honorable Mention All-American and had the second-most kills on the team with 355 in her 101 sets played, averaging 3.51 kills per set, had 255 digs and 49 blocks.
-She was named a finalist for the NCAA Women of the Year.
+She was named a finalist for the NCAA Woman of the Year.